-Medical Appointments: As more "non-essential procedures" and services are becoming available, contact the provider to learn what their personal protective procedures are and whether accompanying staff are allowed into the appointment.
+Medical Appointments: First contact the provider to learn what their personal protective procedures are and whether accompanying staff are allowed into the appointment.
 Ask the provider if not doing the procedure or keeping an appointment would more harmful than the risk of COVID exposure.
 Ask if the procedure requires a COVID test to be completed beforehand.
 Make a plan for keeping the appointment and send it into the Hope Health Line at least 72 hours before the appointment for approval or plan adjustment.